ftyers/calma/sharedtaskdata/README.md

 # Shared Task on Cross-Lingual Morphological Analysis

+We introduce the task of cross-lingual morphological analysis.
+Given a word in an unknown related language, for example "navifraghju" ("shipwreck" in Corsican), a human speaker of several related languages is able to deduce that it is a noun in the singular by making deductions from similar words, for example: "naufragi" (Catalan), "naufragio" (Spanish, Italian), "naufrágio" (Portuguese) and "naufrage" (French).
+In this task we invite participants to create computational models which will be able to do the same.
+Two language families are represented, Romance (fusional morphology) and Turkic  (agglutinative morphology).

 ## Tracks

-There two different tracks with different degrees of supervision.
+There are two different tracks with different degrees of supervision.

 **Track 1** is a traditional supervised learning scenario.
 Competitors get annotated data from the target languages and learn a model which